Skip to main content

 • The preposition от triggers the genitive case, changing the endings of not only законная and жена, but also causing the endings of the mother's given name and maiden name to change.
 Similarly, the names of the witnesses are usually given in genitive case due to their grammatical context.
 Use the Names and Language and Grammar pages of this tutorial to guide you as you put names back into their original, nominative form for your notes.

 • Word order can be flexible in Russian while still holding the same meaning.
 In this instance, you might see the phrase от законной жены его written as shown or with the words in a different order (for example, от законной его жены).
-The first version of this specific phrase is usually more common.
+The first version of this specific phrase is more common.

 Common Vocabulary in Birth Records